 On the current evidence, this Study concludes that Group B McCarthys are the most likely to be direct descendants of Cárthach, and thus that either the Eóghanacht kings of Cashel, and sometimes of Munster, tracing back to Conall Corc, the reputed first King of Cashel, were of a lineage associated with SNPs P314.2 and L362, or that there was a break in the continuous line claimed by the ancient genealogical tracts.
 The Group A McCarthys share common first millenium ancestry with many whose surnames purport to derive from the Eóghanacht of Cashel (besides some whose names do not immediately suggest an Irish origin at all), thus even if they are not direct descendants of the eponymous Cárthach, their earlier ancestry is consistent with the genealogical concepts of the ancient tracts.

 Groups C and D each comprise about 5-6 % of McCarthys.
-Group C shares common ancestry with the “Irish Type I” peoples many of whom have roots in the Dal Riada lands of Northern Ireland and Scotland.
+Group C shares common ancestry with the “Irish Type I” peoples many of whom have roots in the north of Ireland, Scotland and the north of England.
 Whether the progenitors of Irish Type II (Group A) and Irish Type I (Group C) ancestral haplotypes were born in Ireland or lived elsewhere in Western Europe prior to migration of their progeny to Ireland is open to debate and ongoing study.

 Group D shares common first millennium ancestry with the main Kerry group of O’Sheas, considered to be descendants of the Corca Dhuibhne peoples who had occupied the shores and hinterland of Dingle Bay.